• Menu

 Tips for Learning to Ski and Snowboard

 Stay active this winter while enjoying the outdoors.
-Photo Credit: The Pennsylvania Ski Areas Association (Ski PA)/Liberty Mountain Resort
+Photo credit: The Pennsylvania Ski Areas Association (Ski PA)/Liberty Mountain Resort

 The industry understands it’s important to get kids hooked on skiing early.
-January is Learn to Ski and Snowboard Month, and there are great deals on learn to ski and snowboard packages across the country.
+January is Learn to Ski and Snowboard Month, and there are great learn to ski and snowboard packages across the country.

 Read More: When You Need a Break from the Slopes, Try Snowshoeing with Kids!